lbrilh/Hack4GoodBase/README.md

    cd BASEProject

 We provide the user with a key word analytics tool and weekly newsletter containing summaries of current articles from multiple online sources.
 In particular, we created a pipeline including web scraping and aggregating information (using LLMs) relevant to energy servitization.

+## Workflow Automation

+This repository includes GitHub Actions workflows located in the `.github/workflows` folder.
+These workflows are designed to automate the execution of the web scraping and newsletter generation scripts based on specific triggers or schedules.

+To set up and customize these workflows for your needs, refer to the workflow YAML files in the `.github/workflows` directory.

+## Dependencies

+The project relies on various Python packages for web scraping, data processing, and newsletter generation.
+Please refer to the `requirements.txt` and `install_packages.txt` files in the respective folders for a list of required dependencies.

+## License

+This project is licensed under the [License Name] License - see the [LICENSE](LICENSE) file for details.